mbuesch/letmein/README.md

 ## Security analysis

-The program has carefully been design to be secure, to the best of my knowledge.
+The program has carefully been designed to be secure, to the best of my knowledge.

 However, nobody is infallible.